-The screenplay by Terence Winter is adapted from the memoir of the same name by Jordan Belfort and recounts Belfort’s perspective on his career as a stockbroker in New York City and how his firm, Stratton Oakmont, engaged in rampant corruption and fraud on Wall Street that ultimately led to his downfall.
+The screenplay by Terence Winter is adapted from the memoir of the same name by Jordan Belfort and recounts Belfort’s perspective on his career as a stockbroker in New York City.
+He is following how his firm, Stratton Oakmont, engaged in rampant corruption and fraud on Wall Street, ultimately leading to his downfall.

 - Now you’ve been warned of some slightly inappropriate photos by some viewers; you will get it if you have watched the film!
 Leonardo DiCaprio was paid $25 million for his role, a quarter of the film’s budget, making him the highest-paid star of the year.

 - This movie was banned in 5 countries due to its high sexual content.

 - In an interview with Margot Robbie, she reveals that in the scene where Jordan and Naomi have sex for the first time in her apartment.
 Her dog tried to jump up and bite him, and they had trouble getting the dog to jump, so they had to put dog food and chicken liver all over Leonardo DiCaprio’s feet and between his toes.
 Real-life ‘Wolf’ Jordan Belfort has a cameo at the film’s end.

 - A motivational speaker introduces Leonardo DiCaprio (aka himself).
 The Wolf of Wall Street (2013) is the popular, non-documentary film with the most “fuck” usage (569 times).

 - Martin Scorsese claimed that the sequence of Jordan attempting to get in his car while significantly impaired Lemmons was improvised on filming.
 Leonardo DiCaprio’s idea is to open the car door with his foot.